crownstone/bluenet/docs/BUILD_SYSTEM.md

 # Build system

 We are using the `CMake` build system.
 There are some old scripts in `source/scripts`.
-They are slowly fased out to make place for `CMake` equivalents.
+They are slowly phased out to make place for `CMake` equivalents.

 The purpose of [CMake](https://cmake.org/):